 Your code will get overwritten if the local app codebase points to the same channel as a deployed Live Update build.
 To avoid this situation, you can turn off live updates for local development.
 Be sure to turn it back on before committing to source control.

 Alternatively, you can change the Channel name to one currently not in use using

 ionic deploy configure --channel-name="NAME" (details here).
 This make changes to the native project files directly (on Android,

 config.xml file during local development.
 You can then set it back to

-false before building your binary for release by either manually setting it back or using the native config feature if you're building your binaries with the Package feature.
+false before building your binary for release by either manually setting it back or using the native config feature if you're building your binaries with the native builds feature.

 Want to do something sweet, like allow users to subscribe to a special Beta Channel instead of the default Production one?
 Do some split testing?
 Customize the way updates are applied (like checking every 30 minutes, or on login/logout)?
 Check out our detailed Live Update API Documentation!